South Philadelphia High School: History

 In the 2000s the school had an Asian American population that made up around 20% of the school and an African-American population of 65–70%, The Asian American population consisted of new immigrants along with an earlier Vietnamese-American and Cambodian-American refugee population that had arrived in the 1980s and 1990s.
 Tammy Kim of Hyphen said "the school, despite its otherwise nefarious reputation, has become well known for its [English as a second language] program.".
 White students now make up 6% of the student body.
 While vibrant Italian-American and Irish-American communities remain vital components of the new multicultural South Philadelphia, these groups now compose 19.6% and 10.4% in zip codes of 19145 through 19148.

-In December 2009, several Asian American students accused the school district of mishandling racial attacks that targeted Asian-American students.
-On December 4, 2009, 26 Asian-American immigrant students, most of whom were of Chinese and Vietnamese descent, were attacked by a group of mostly African American students near campus.
-Officials involved in resolving the incident, including Superintendent Arlene Ackerman and retired U.S. District Court Judge James T. Giles, were accused of failing to address the rising racial tension between different ethnic groups within the school, mishandling key evidence and eyewitness accounts in recent related attacks, and falsely accusing and punishing Asian-American students for inciting the attacks.
-Their actions prompted national outrage and boycotts from local Asian-American communities.
+In December 2009, Asian students accused the school district of mishandling racial attacks that targeted Asian students.
+On December 4, 2009, 26 Asian students were attacked by a group of mostly African American students.
+Thirteen were hospitalized for their injuries.
+Officials involved in resolving the incident, including Superintendent Arlene Ackerman and retired U.S. District Court Judge James T. Giles, were accused of indifference to the violence suffered by Asian students, mishandling key evidence and eyewitness accounts in recent related attacks, and falsely accusing and punishing Asians for inciting the attacks.
+Their actions prompted national outrage and boycotts from Asian organizations.

 Bok Technical High School was scheduled to merge with South Philadelphia High in 2013.

+In 2015 Kevin McCorry of WHYY-FM stated that the atmosphere of the school was more racially integrated and less tense.